 Here’s a trick you can try:

-Soak a paper towel in some water with the juice from 1/2 lemon (do not squeeze the water out), put it in the microwave for 30 seconds.
+Soak a paper towel in some water with the juice from 1/2 lemon (do not squeeze the water out), and put it in the microwave for 30 seconds.
 This will steam your microwave and make everything super easy to wipe down!

 Clean oven and stovetop (don’t forget to remove the knobs)

-Remove the knobs, anything on top of these surfaces, and start wiping down all of those hard-to-reach spots.
+Remove the knobs, and anything on top of these surfaces, and start wiping down all of those hard-to-reach spots.

 If you have a self-cleaning oven, be sure to follow the directions in your manual.

-For a non-self-cleaning oven– Baking soda works wonders!
+For a non-self-cleaning oven – Baking soda works wonders!